 GHK-Cu: Neuroprotective Gene Modulation

-GHK-Cu (copper peptide) is primarily known for skin and tissue repair.
-Recent research has explored intranasal delivery for neuroprotection.
-A 2023 study demonstrated that intranasal GHK-Cu modulated expression of genes involved in antioxidant defense and reduced neuroinflammatory markers in a mouse model (PMC10680828).
+You probably know GHK-Cu for skin and tissue repair.
+Researchers are now testing intranasal delivery for brain applications.
+A 2023 mouse study showed that intranasal GHK-Cu modulated antioxidant gene expression and reduced neuroinflammatory markers (PMC10680828).

-Cognitive applications remain speculative.
-GHK-Cu may protect neurons from age-related oxidative damage, but no study has measured cognitive outcomes in animals or humans following administration.
-For GHK-Cu dosage protocols, see our dedicated guide.
+No study has measured actual cognitive outcomes in animals or humans after GHK-Cu administration.
+The neuroprotective potential is real but unquantified.
+For GHK-Cu dosage protocols, see the dedicated guide.

 Epitalon: Circadian Rhythm and Indirect Cognitive Effects

-Epitalon (Epithalon) is a tetrapeptide (Ala-Glu-Asp-Gly) that stimulates melatonin production from the pineal gland and activates telomerase.
+Epitalon stimulates melatonin production from your pineal gland and activates telomerase.
 Its cognitive relevance is indirect: melatonin regulates circadian rhythm, and circadian disruption impairs cognition.

-A 2025 comprehensive review covered Epitalon's effects on pineal function, telomere maintenance, and potential anti-aging applications (PMC11943447).
-No studies have directly measured cognitive outcomes from Epitalon use in humans.
+A 2025 review covered Epitalon's effects on pineal function and telomere maintenance (PMC11943447).
+No studies have directly measured cognitive outcomes from Epitalon use.
+If circadian disruption is your problem, Epitalon might help.
+For direct cognitive enhancement, Tier 1 peptides are the better choice.

 PE-22-28, P21, and FGL: Research-Stage Compounds

-PE-22-28 is a spadin analogue that blocks TREK-1 potassium channels and upregulates BDNF expression.
-Animal studies show antidepressant-like effects comparable to fluoxetine, with onset within 4 days versus 3 weeks for SSRIs (PMC5601071).
-Cognitive effects have not been specifically measured.
+PE-22-28 blocks TREK-1 potassium channels and upregulates BDNF.
+Animal studies show antidepressant effects comparable to fluoxetine, with onset in 4 days versus 3 weeks for SSRIs (PMC5601071).
+Cognitive effects have not been measured.
 Available as intranasal research peptide.
-Very limited human use data.

-P21 is a small peptide derived from Cerebrolysin that mimics the activity of ciliary neurotrophic factor (CNTF).
-In mouse models, intranasal P21 promoted hippocampal neurogenesis and improved spatial memory.
-It represents an attempt to isolate the active cognitive component of Cerebrolysin in a single, defined peptide.
+P21 is a fragment derived from Cerebrolysin that mimics ciliary neurotrophic factor (CNTF).
+In mice, intranasal P21 promoted hippocampal neurogenesis and improved spatial memory.
 No human data exists.

-FGL (FG Loop peptide) is derived from neural cell adhesion molecule (NCAM) and activates the FGFR receptor.
-In rodent models, FGL enhanced hippocampal-dependent memory formation and promoted synaptic plasticity through PKC pathway activation (Bhatt et al. 2004, PubMed 15115815).
-A 2018 review positioned FGL among the most promising peptide cognitive enhancers (Asua et al. 2018, PubMed 29030286).
-No human trials have been conducted.
+FGL (FG Loop peptide) activates the FGFR receptor via neural cell adhesion molecule.
+Rodent models showed enhanced hippocampal memory formation (Bhatt et al. 2004, PubMed 15115815).
+A 2018 review flagged FGL as one of the most promising cognitive peptides (Asua et al. 2018, PubMed 29030286).
+Still no human trials.

-These compounds are mentioned for completeness.
-They are actively researched but not ready for evidence-based cognitive enhancement protocols.
+These compounds are actively researched.
+They are not ready for evidence-based protocols.

 |---|---|---|---|---|

-The Semax + Selank stack is the most common cognitive peptide combination.
-Semax provides direct cognitive stimulation (focus, memory), while Selank removes anxiety-driven cognitive suppression.
-Both are intranasal, can be administered from separate spray bottles in the same session, and have complementary mechanisms without pharmacological overlap.
+The Semax + Selank stack is the most common cognitive combination.
+Semax provides the accelerator (focus, memory, BDNF).
+Selank removes the brake (anxiety, stress-driven cognitive suppression).
+Both are intranasal sprays you administer from separate bottles in the same session.
+No pharmacological overlap.

-Use our peptide interaction checker to verify compatibility before combining compounds.
-See the peptide stack calculator for dosing guidance.
+Verify compatibility with the peptide interaction checker before combining compounds.
+Use the peptide stack calculator for dose guidance.

 Dosage Quick Reference

-This table consolidates dosing information for the most commonly used cognitive peptides.
-All dosages represent commonly reported protocols from clinical practice and the research literature.
+All dosages below come from clinical practice and published research.
 None of these compounds are FDA-approved for cognitive enhancement in the United States.

 | Peptide | Route | Typical Dose | Frequency | Cycle Length | Onset |